With that in mind, here are 5 things that every expat should know before moving abroad:

 Finding connections in your new place before you move can really help ease the transition process.
 Try getting in touch with people you know who live in or have visited the country.

-You could try using social networking websites to reach out to your friends and let them know you are moving.
+You could try using social networking websites such as Linkedin or Facebook to reach out to your friends and let them know you are moving.
 These websites can also be great for keeping people updated on your progress after you move.

 Be sure to check out what the healthcare options are like in your new country before you move.
 It is vitally important that you have comprehensive health insurance for you and your family.